TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/WorkflowMethods.rst

    2. "Local Editing and Rendering with Docker"

-      If you are familiar with git, docker and the command line, you can use this workflow.
+      If you are familiar with Git, Docker and the command line, you can use this workflow.

       **Get started:** :ref:`docs-contribute-git-docker`